WCC-Omega-Club/Club-Resources/Useful-Notes-Links-etc/readme.md

 ##Useful Stuff for club members and student coders
-Feel free to add to this any time.\s\s
+Feel free to add to this any time.

 ###General Software Learning
 ####The Ultimate Guide to Getting a Software Engineering Job out of College
 ######via Medium, written by Tamar Weinberg